qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog34/index.rst

 We would like to thank the developers, documenters, testers and all the many folks out there who volunteer their time and effort (or fund people to do so).
 From the QGIS community we hope you enjoy this release!
 If you wish to donate time, money or otherwise get involved in making QGIS more awesome, please wander along to `qgis.org <https://qgis.org>`__ and lend a hand!

-QGIS is supported by donors and sponsors.
+QGIS is supported by donors and sustaining members.
 A current list of donors who have made financial contributions large and small to the project can be seen on our :ref:`donors list <list_of_donors>`.
-If you would like to become an official project sponsor, please visit :ref:`our sponsorship page <QGIS-sponsoring>` for details.
-Sponsoring QGIS helps us to fund our six monthly developer meetings, maintain project infrastructure and fund bug fixing efforts.
-A complete list of current sponsors is provided below - our very great thank you to all of our sponsors!
+If you would like to become an official sustaining member, please visit :ref:`our sustaining members page <QGIS_sustaining_memberships>` for details.
+Supporting QGIS helps us to fund our six monthly developer meetings, maintain project infrastructure and fund bug fixing efforts.
+A complete list of current supporters is provided below - our very great thank you to all of our supporters!

-:raw-html:`<div id="qgissponsorsatom"> <!-- to be filled via javascript loading of atom feed --> </div>`
+:raw-html:`<div id="qgissustainingmembersatom"> <!-- to be filled via javascript loading of atom feed --> </div>`

 QGIS is Free software and you are under no obligation to pay anything to use it - in fact we want to encourage people far and wide to use it regardless of what your financial or social status is - we believe empowering people with spatial decision making tools will result in a better society for all of humanity.